OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/build.md

     > **Note:** In order to avoid unnecessary reruns, preserve the command's output as a file to note which interface was bound to which Virtual Functions.

-## 2. Build Tiber™ using build.sh
+## 2. Install Intel Tiber™ Broadcast Suite

-### 2.1.
-Dockerized build with build.sh script
+### Option #1: Build Docker image from Dockerfile using build.sh script
-> **Note:** This method recommended instead of 2.2 - layers are built in parallel, cross-compability is possible.
+> **Note:** This method is recommended instead of Option 2 - layers are built in parallel, cross-compability is possible.

 Access the project directory